adlai-nelson/Assign3/README.md

 ## Methods

 This project took place using the pgAdmin 4 for PostgreSQL, and extensively used the postgis extension.
-This input dataset
+This input dataset was 1NF compliant, as all the values are atomic, have unique attribute names, have the same variable type, and do not depend on order.
+The input dataset was also 2NF compliant, as there was no partial dependance, becuase there was not a compound key

 To normalize the dataset to 3NF, transative dependancies needed to be eliminated.
 The state, country, and citypopulation variables are all dependant on the city variable, not the primary key.
 To resolve this, a new table was created, with city as the primary key.
 Unique cities and the state, country, and citypopulation variables were added.